-Macro-Financial Assistance (MFA) is part of the EU's wider engagement with neighbouring countries and is intended as an exceptional EU crisis response instrument.
+Macro-Financial Assistance (MFA) is part of the EU's wider engagement with neighbouring countries and intended as an exceptional EU crisis response instrument.
 It is available to the EU's neighbouring countries experiencing balance-of-payments problems.
 It is complementary to assistance provided by the IMF.
 MFA loans are financed through EU borrowing on capital markets.
 The funds are then on-lent with similar financial terms to the beneficiary countries.
-MFA grants come from the EU budget.

 In March 2018, in response to Ukraine's request, the Commission proposed a new MFA programme for up to €1 billion.
 This proposal was adopted by the European Parliament and the Council in July 2018.
 The Memorandum of Understanding was signed by Ukraine and the European Commission, on behalf of the EU, in September 2018 and subsequently ratified by the Parliament of Ukraine.